nllz/IRTF-HRPC/draft-research.md

 This document is not an Internet Standards Track specification; it is published for informational purposes.

-This document is a product of the Internet Research Task Force (IRTF).
-The IRTF publishes the results of Internet-related research and development activities.
-These results might not be suitable for deployment.
-This RFC represents the consensus of the Human Rights Protocol Considerations Research Group of the Internet Research Task Force (IRTF).
+This informational document has consensus for publication from the Internet Research Task Force (IRTF) Human Right Protocol Considerations Research Group.
+It is the first milestone in a longer term research effort and has been reviewed both by the research group and by individuals from outside the research group.
+Many of the topics discussed are still under discussion in the research group and will be subjects of continuing research.

 --- middle